tc39/proposal-record-tuple/tutorial/en.md

 ## Virtual DOM diffing with Record, Tuple and referencing

-This is now an extremely advanced usage that should be abstracted away by libraries.
-But if you are in that space, you can use both Record & Tuple and object references to compare virtual doms.
+This is advanced usage that should be abstracted away by libraries.
+But if you are interested in this space, you can use both Record & Tuple and object references to compare virtual doms.

 The main idea is to go back to the initial index tracking we've seen at the beginning of this chapter: we keep "fixed" and "dynamic" parts separate, the fixed part describes the template part with placeholders that matches indices in the dynamic part.
 All we need to do is compare fixed parts to know if the general structure changed and just iterate shallowly over the dynamic part to detect changes and use that to only update the parts/placeholders of the tree that changed: